 Qentelli’s value stream assessments analyse organizations across various lines of business to discover gap between the As-is State of the DevOps practices and future goals.
 We chart out the plan to bridge the existing gap between (As-is State and Future Goals) using technology as an enabler.
 We include an exhaustive plan with overview of business costs, risks, and business-benefits of DevOps.
 This information is valuable for building a business case for DevOps and communication with the benefits to executives and other stakeholders.

 This pandemic has removed all the excuses for businesses to postpone CI-CD investments.
 The sections highlighted above will help CIOs to present the business case backed by relevant numbers, case studies and vision of the DevOps exercise.
 A winning business case for DevOps is crucial to the overall success of DevOps initiatives.
-Start the conversation with us at firstname.lastname@example.org to help in building your DevOps business case.
+Start the conversation with our DevOps Solution Experts at email@example.com to help in building your DevOps business case.